paradox460/memebot/README.md

 1. You need ruby 2.0 or newer.
 I coded against 2.1.
 You also need rmagick AND graphics magick
 2. Clone the git repo
 3. run `bundle install` to get the dependencies.
 This may fail on rmagick.
 If it does, google till you figure it out.
-Its simple, I promise
+Its simple, I promise.
+If you run a Debian-based distro, running `sudo apt-get install graphicsmagick-libmagick-dev-compat libmagickwand-dev` works.
 3. Rename `config.example.yml` to `config.yml`
 4. Fill out `config.yml`.
 You will need an Imgur api key
 5. Start the bot via `ruby bot.rb`